adrianlshaw/draft-psa-token/draft-tschofenig-rats-psa-token.md

 definite-length string, arrays, and maps are allowed.

 Cryptographic protection is obtained by wrapping the `psa-token` map in a COSE Web Token (CWT) {{!RFC8392}}.

 For asymmetric key algorithms, the signature structure MUST be COSE_Sign1.
+Conformant implementations that support COSE_Sign1 MUST be able to sign and/or verify PSA attestation tokens using ECDSA w/ SHA-256 (ES256).

 For symmetric key algorithms, the signature structure MUST be COSE_Mac0.
+Conformant implementations that support COSE_Mac0 MUST be able to sign and/or verify PSA attestation tokens using HMAC w/ SHA-256 (HMAC 256/256).

 The CWT CBOR tag (61) is not used.
 An application that needs to exchange PSA attestation tokens can use the media type defined in {{sec-iana-media-types}}